Dhirajjesanii/DataMining_Process/README.md

 Data mining is a process of extracting and discovering patterns in large data sets involving methods at the intersection of machine learning, statistics, and database systems.

 # what is code about?
-In this process we understand the step-by-step/full/all process of data mining.
+In this code we understand the step-by-step process of data mining.

 # What i am add in this folder?
+In this folder you will find two files.

-i am also add a file which contains code and pdf called Data Mining Process.pdf(with output) OR if you want only Code than you will find (Data Mining Process.Rmd) this.
+If you want only code than you will find(DataMining_Process.Rmd).
+                                OR
+If you want code and output both than you will find(DataMining_Process.pdf).